CDNsun/wowza-token-auth-generator-java/README.md

 BUILD

-  To build the generator go to /wowza-token-auth-generator-java/ and run the following.
+  To build the generator go to /wowza-token-auth-generator-java/ and run the following command:
 ```
 mvn clean install
 ```